gvanrossum/patma/proto_pep_notes.rst

 it may look awkward to an eye of a Python programmer, because everywhere else colon is followed by an indent.
 This will also complicate life for simple-minded code editors.
-Finally, the horizontal space issue can be alleviated by allowing "half-indent" (i.e. two spaces) for match statements.
+Finally, the horizontal space issue can be alleviated by allowing "half-indent" (i.e. two spaces instead of four) for match statements.

 Alternatives for reference pattern